-Only a judge can decide if someone is not competent to vote.
-No one else can make this decision on someone’s behalf, including a spouse, children, caregivers, doctors or nurses.
+Only a judge can decide if you are not competent to vote.
+No one else can make this decision on your behalf, including a spouse, children, caregivers, doctors or nurses.

-Voters have the right to assistance when marking and casting a ballot.
-Learn about how to get help when voting.
+You do have the right to get help marking and casting a ballot.
+A person who is helping you mark your ballot cannot try to influence how you vote.
+Learn about how to get help when voting at the polling place.

 Office of The Secretary | Elections & Voting | Business, Nonprofit & UCC | Notary, Apostille & Authentications